aperturerobotics/pathrouter/README.md

  /user/                    no match
 ```

 **Note:** Since this router has only explicit matches, you can not register static routes and parameters for the same path segment.
-For example you can not register the patterns `/user/new` and `/user/:user` for the same request method at the same time.
-The routing of different request methods is independent from each other.
+For example you can not register the patterns `/user/new` and `/user/:user` at the same time.

 ### Catch-All parameters